RodionChachura/booksconcepts.com/content/blog/essentialism-by-greg-mckeown/index.md

 date: 2019-03-09
 title: "“Essentialism” by Greg McKeown"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+Play expands our minds in ways that…"
 categories: []
 keywords: [Self Improvement,Essentialism,Books,Reading]
 ---

 ### “Essentialism” by Greg McKeown

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/essentialism-by-greg-mckeown-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### The Essentialist